PhpGt/Input/README.md

 Once an instance of Input is created, all global variables can be unset completely, preventing ad-hoc usage and possible alteration from unknown sources.
 This is done using `Gt\Input\Globals::unset()`.

+Note that the automatic security feature is being released as [version 2][v2] and is not currently available in the library, but will be released when ready with no backwards breaking changes.

 The page can be secured by injecting the public key into the page.
 If your application uses a [DOM document][dom], the forms can be injected for you with `Gt\Input\Security\Injector`, otherwise generate your own using `Gt\Input\Security\Key` to create [secure data fields][secure-data-fields].

 A small amount of JavaScript is used to secure user input before being sent by the browser.
 The JavaScript is within the `src/JavaScript` directory.